Author Guidelines: Research Notes

 Analytics accepts research notes that identify promising areas for research, pose queries about these areas, and propose further investigation through principled analysis.

-Analytics publishes research notes of up to 10,000 words (approximately 40 double spaced manuscript pages, including references).
+Analytics publishes research notes of up to 3,000 words (approximately 12 double-spaced manuscript pages, including references).

 Formatting References